Snowflake-Labs/sfquickstarts/site/sfguides/src/a_dataiku_and_snowflake_guide_to_data_science/a_dataiku_and_snowflake_guide_to_data_science.md

 This Snowflake Quickstart introduces you to the basics of using Snowflake together with Dataiku Cloud as part of a Data Science project.
 We’ll be highlighting some of the well-integrated functionalities between the two technologies.
 It is designed specifically for use with the [Snowflake free 30-day trial](https://trial.snowflake.com), and the Dataiku Cloud free trial version via Snowflake’s Partner Connect.

-The use case: Recent advancements in generative AI have made it easy to apply for jobs.
+**The Use Case:** Recent advancements in generative AI have made it easy to apply for jobs.
 But be careful!
 Scammers have also been known to create fake job applications in the hopes of stealing personal information.
 Let’s see if you — with Dataiku & Snowflake's help — can spot a real job posting from a fake one!

 > aside positive
 >